philgyford/ansible-multi-django/README.md

       - name: 'anotherapp'
         # etc...

-The presence of many of these options determines which tasks will be run for the app. eg, if `python_version` is present then a python virtualenv will be created; otherwise it won't.
+The presence of many of these options determines which tasks will be run for the app. eg, if `db_type` is present then a database will be created; otherwise it won't.
 The options:

 * `name`: Required.
 No spaces.
 Must be unique.
 Depending on other options, will be used as directory names, virtualenv name, database name and user, etc.

 * `git_repo`: Optional.
 The `https://github.com...` path to the git repository.
 It won't work with a `git@github.com...` path.
 Although optional, not much will happen without this.

 * `git_repo_branch`: Optional.
 The name of the branch to check out.
 If omitted, defaults to `'master'`.

-* `python_version`: Optional. e.g. `3.5.1`.
-If set, will be used to create a python virtualenv for this app using pyenv.

 * `pip_requirements_file`: Optional.
 If the app has a pip requirements file, set the path to it within the repo here. eg, `requirements.txt`.
 Otherwise, omit this.
 If set, the python packages will be installed.